symhom/Kaleidoscope_Compiler/README.md

 6. llvm_binder.py: actually binds, compiles, and executes the IR.
 It injects LLVM IR code into the IR module string for the print function.
 It also optimizes the compilation of the code.

 ## short__llvmlite_examples
-The folder contains short self-contained examples of llvmlite code.
+The folder contains short self-contained examples/tutorials of llvmlite code.
 It does not generate the IR by recurisvely going through the AST, but instead builds it up manually line by line.
-It includes llvmlite examples of creating arrays and while loops.
+It includes llvmlite examples of creating arrays, 'for' loops, and 'while' loops.

 #### array_example.py
 It goes over a simple example where it creates an array and accesses a value from it.
 Creates the IR representation of the below code.